Why Linguistics?

 What do people with linguistics degrees do?

-Catharyn Anderson holds a BA in linguistics from Memorial.
-Currently she has been appointed as Memorial University’s special advisor to the president on Aboriginal affairs.
-Ms. Andersen comes to the position with significant experience working with the Nunatsiavut Government.
+Catharyn Anderson holds an MA in linguistics from Memorial, and is the Vice-President (Indigenous) for Memorial University.
+She came to the position with significant experience working with the Nunatsiavut Government.
 She previously served in the roles of director and Inuktitut Language Program co-ordinator with the Torngâsok Cultural Centre in Nain, Labrador.
 She is a member of the Labrador Inuttitut Training Program Committee and former chair of the Nunainguk Historical Society.
-Ms. Andersen has also been harbour operations officer with the Department of Fisheries and Oceans Canada.